 The manor was later home to two South Carolina governors and a U.S. congressman.
 In the 1930s, Clemson University took over managing Hopewell, converting it to a self-sufficient farm as part of a federal economic-relief program.

-The historical significance of Hopewell rests on the national stature of General Pickens, who will be remembered in American history for his significant contributions as a Revolutionary War General and later as a Native-American negotiator.
+Hopewell Plantation is representative of a rural house type, which was common in the late 18th and early 19th century in the South Carolina backcountry.
+Its historical significance rests on the national stature of Gen. Pickens, who is remembered in American history for his significant contributions as a Revolutionary War General and later as a Native-American negotiator.
 While Gen. Pickens’ heroics at the Battle of Cowpens are well known, his decades of negotiations with the Cherokees, Choctaws, Chickasaws, Creeks and Chickamaugas were monumental in peaceful treaties and cohabitation with Native-Americans following the Revolution.
 Most notably, the Treaty of Hopewell with the Cherokees, Choctaws and Chickasaws still today provides civil liberties to First Peoples.

 The 2017 Front Porch Restoration Project was made possible through our donors’ matching donations and the NSDAR’s Special Projects Grant through the sponsorship of the Andrew Pickens Chapter, NSDAR.

 Gen. Andrew Pickens served as a U.S. representative and prior to that was one of South Carolina's most formidable Revolutionary War heroes.
 His son, Andrew Pickens Jr., served as our state governor.
 Although Gen. Pickens began his military career by fighting the Cherokee in the Anglo-Cherokee War, he was well-respected by tribal leaders.
 They called him "Skyagunsta," or Wizard Owl.